byrnesy924/AgeAlyser_2/README.md

 **GamePlayer**
 - Models the decisions/strategies/tactics made by individuals
 - How strategies and choices are mined
+- Two key lines of analysis - Military and Economic strategy/tactics

 **AgeGame**
 - Central object, contains key data for the game, also houses behaviour